kamirov/asana-me-by-default/README.md

 ## Known Limitations

-**High latency** - Usually takes about 2-5s for task auto-assignment, but I've had up to 15s.
+- **High latency** - Usually takes about 2-5s for task auto-assignment, but I've had up to 15s.
 This might be unavoidable - Asana doesn't send a notification as soon as a task is created, but waits a bit to package any subsequent events (lower bandwidth consumption for them, higher latency for us).
 On the plus side, so long as the server is running, the task will eventually be auto-assigned.

+- **New projects/workspaces** - If you create a new project or workspace, you have to restart this script to reinitialize the webhooks.
+There's no hook that detects a new project, so the script is unaware.